hungryram/Securesolutionsvip/content/blog/aag-s-high-touch-high-functioning-wholesale-channel-offers-robust-support.md

 title = "AAM high-touch, high-functioning wholesale channel offers robust support" [search_engine_optimization] meta_description = "American Apple Mortgage, whose combination of vision, energy and execution have made it the nation’s No. 1 reverse mortgage lender, is now utilizing that same vigor to rapidly grow its wholesale/correspondent division.
-All the critical components are in place to support this growth in recognition of the company’s holistic “AAM & You, Better Together” philosophy." meta_title = "AAG’s high-touch, high-functioning wholesale channel offers robust support"
+All the critical components are in place to support this growth in recognition of the company’s holistic “AAM & You, Better Together” philosophy." meta_title = "AAM’s high-touch, high-functioning wholesale channel offers robust support"

 +++
 American Apple Mortgage, whose combination of vision, energy and execution have made it the nation’s No. 1 reverse mortgage lender, is now utilizing that same vigor to rapidly grow its wholesale/correspondent division.
 All the critical components are in place to support this growth in recognition of the company’s holistic “AAM & You, Better Together” philosophy.